nsart/InventoryProject/README.md

 # InventoryProject
-here is project based on ASP.Net Core
+here is project based on ASP.Net Core.